About this draft, Fr. Ralph Wiltgen, S.V.D. writes,

 - Fr.
 Ralph Wiltgen, S.V.D., The Inside Story of Vatican II (formerly titled the Rhine Flows into the Tiber), © 2014 Tan Books

 Fr.
 Karl Rahner, S.J., and his protege Fr.
-Josef Ratzinger
+Josef Ratzinger at the Second Vatican Council as theological advisors. |

 It is not this author's intent to inflame emotion against the architects of the Second Vatican Council.
 However, fifty years later as seen in the light of the prophecy of Our Lady of Fatima, this effort to set her aside in the interest of man-made agreements with theological dissidents appears eminently blameworthy.